How to buy REA Group (REA) shares

 REA Group share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while REA Group's is 1.0072.
-This would suggest that REA Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while REA Group's is 0.9887.
+This would suggest that REA Group's shares are less volatile than average (for this exchange).

 REA Group overview

 REA Group Limited engages in online property advertising business in Australia, Asia, and North America.
 It offers property and property-related services on websites and mobile apps.
-The company operates residential, commercial, share, and co-working property sites, such as realestate.com.au, realcommercial.com.au, spacely.com.au, Flatmates.com.au, iproperty.com.my, smartline.com.au, hometrack.com.au, 1form.com, rumah123.com, iproperty.com.sg, squarefoot.com.hk, ThinkgOfLiving.com, myfun.com, smartexpos.com, makaan.com, housing.com, PropTiger.com, move.com, realtor.com, and 99.co.
-It also provides mortgage broking and home-financing solutions.
+The company operates residential, commercial, share, and co-working property sites, such as realestate.com.au, realcommercial.com.au, spacely.com.au, Flatmates.com.au, iproperty.com.my, smartline.com.au, rumah123.com, iproperty.com.sg, squarefoot.com.hk, ThinkgOfLiving.com, myfun.com, smartexpos.com, makaan.com, housing.com, PropTiger.com, move.com, realtor.com, and 99.co.
+It also provides mortgage broking and home financing solutions.
 The company was formerly known as realestate.com.au Ltd. and changed its name to REA Group Limited in December 2008.
 REA Group Limited was founded in 1995 and is headquartered in Richmond, Australia.
-REA Group Limited operates as a subsidiary of News Corporation.
+REA Group Limited operates as a subsidiary of news corporation.

 Frequently asked questions